 Get ready for the future of

-In 2013, Vitalik Buterin published a whitepaper that conceptualized “A Next-Generation Smart Contract and Decentralized Application Platform” – Ethereum.
+In 2013, Vitalik Buterin published the whitepaper that conceptualized “A Next-Generation Smart Contract and Decentralized Application Platform” – Ethereum.
 Initially launched with a proof-of-work (PoW) consensus algorithm in 2015, the vision has always been for Ethereum to become an energy-efficient proof-of-stake (PoS) network.
-After discarding initial plans in 2018 to make the switch to PoS through systems such as “Casper the Friendly Finality Gadget” and "Slasher" the problem has become clear – how does a community upgrade the heart of a decentralized network while said heart is still beating?
+For the first few years, the Ethereum community labored intensely to develop a PoS consensus mechanism that has the desired security and efficiency; going through ideas such as "Slasher" and "consensus by bet" until eventually settling on “Casper the Friendly Finality Gadget” in 2017.
+At that point, focus switched to the transition - how does a community upgrade the heart of a decentralized network while said heart is still beating?

 While the beacon chain provides an elegant solution to transitioning the Ethereum consensus algorithm, the Ethereum network will not live split in two forever.
-To fully realize the transition to PoS, Ethereum’s history on the PoW network be preserved as the PoS consensus layer is merged in as a replacement for PoW.
+To fully realize the transition to PoS, Ethereum’s history on the PoW network will be preserved as the PoS consensus layer is merged in as a replacement for PoW.
 This will be done through what is known as “The Merge”.
-Once completed, the PoW consensus layer in Ethereum will no longer be in use and all future blocks on the Etherum blockchain will be produced by the new PoS consensus layer.
-No history of transactions on the Ethereum network will be lost in this transition - "The Merge" will have no effect on the data layer of the Ethereum network.
+Once completed, the PoW consensus layer in Ethereum will be removed and consensus on all future blocks on the Ethereum blockchain will be achieved by the new PoS consensus layer.
+None of the transactions done on the Ethereum network will be lost in this transition - "The Merge" will have no effect on the data layer of the Ethereum network.
 "The Merge" is not the launch of a new Ethereum version, but rather an exciting upgrade to the consensus layer - bringing Ethereum in line with the original vision laid out at its genesis.